harness-community/field-workshops/se-workshop-iacm/instruqt-track/02-lab1-creating-a-workspace/assignment.md

   contents: |
     In this lab, participants will learn how to create and configure a workspace in Harness IaCM.
 This will serve as the foundation for the subsequent labs, where you will manage your infrastructure as code.
 tabs:
+- id: aokmavbkl59e
-- title: Harness Platform
+  title: Harness Platform
   type: browser
   hostname: harness
+- id: msrtembxeipw
-- title: Code Editor
+  title: Code Editor
   type: service
   hostname: sandbox
   port: 8443
+- id: qyxrcpijakbm
-- title: Lab Credentials
+  title: Lab Credentials
   type: service
   hostname: sandbox
   path: /credential_tab.html